BenHall/learn-katacoda/datascience/jupyter-notebooks-42/03-accessing-the-web-console.md

 As the project is currently empty, no workloads should be found and you will be presented with various options for how you can deploy an application.

-Once you have deployed a workload, you can return to this view to deploy additional applications by selecting the _Add+_ option in the left hand side menu.
+Once you have deployed a workload, you can return to this view to deploy additional applications by selecting the _+Add_ option in the left hand side menu.